Meeting LIM College’s Costs

 For the 2022-2023 academic year, the tuition rate is $1,075 per credit hour.
 LIM College requires that on-campus applicants submit a non-refundable $40 application fee.
 The application fee can be paid online as a one-time payment using LIM’s e-cashier site from Nelnet Business Solutions.
 There is a $2 convenience fee for an immediate full payment through the Nelnet Business Solutions payment portal.
 For more information and to pay the application fee, please visit www.limcollege.edu/gradpay.
 The application fee can also be paid with a check or money order made payable to LIM College.

 - The Graduate Comprehensive Fee is associated with technology resources and student activities programming for graduate students (not including Commencement).
 The fee is $220 per semester for full-time study (9 or more credits) and $110 per semester or session for part-time study (less than 9 credits).

 Prior Learning Assessment Fee

 - Students have the ability to earn credits based on prior learning outside of the classroom.
 Credits earned by submitting an approved prior learning assessment application are assessed a fee of $300 per credit.

 LIM College provides several payment options for students to pay the enrollment deposit and tuition charges:

-4. International Student Payment Option: LIM College has partnered with FlyWire (https://www.flywire.com/pay/limcollege) to streamline the process of payments from international banks.
+2. International Student Payment Option: LIM College has partnered with Flywire (https://www.flywire.com/pay/limcollege) to streamline the process of payments from international banks.
 Flywire allows students to pay securely from any country and any bank, generally in their home currency.
 Students can also pay by credit card.